dwallach1/Stocker/README.md

 A financial data scraper.
 Stocker generates google queries to get recent articles and parse them for information.
 All that stocker needs is a list of stock tickers and a list of sources (that correlate to domain names).
 To store the information you can provide a csv path and to make sure you do not parse the same urls, you can provide a json path.
-If you do not want one of these (or either), you can call stocker with the flags csv=False or json=False.
+If you do not want one of these (or either), you can call stocker with the flags csv=False or json=False and leave the path parameters out when initalizing a Stocker instance.